neudilip/FE-SFS/input_files_2restrained_column/README.md

-# Simple beam exposed to fire: FE-SFS
+#  Restrained column exposed to fire: FE-SFS

 This input file consists of following input codes